emre2345/spica/docs/content/guide/bucket.md

 ### With Client

 To edit an existing data, go to the Bucket Data Listing page and click the `edit` button of the data you would like to edit.
-To create new, click on the `plus` icon on top of the listing page.
+To create a new one, click on the `plus` icon on top of the listing page.

 Spica Client will generate the needed form for you.
-Fill the form and click on `Save` button.
+Fill the form and click on the `Save` button.

 ### With API